 In our experience, support can be most effective if we are provided with the details of any disability or chronic condition as soon as possible.
 If you are coming to study at St Catherine’s and have not yet disclosed a disability or chronic condition, we encourage you to get in touch with Georgina Heywood, the Disability Officer at the DAS who is linked to St Catherine’s, and also to complete the DAS Registration & Study Support Form as soon as possible.
 All disclosures are treated confidentially.
 Prospective applicants and current students are encouraged to contact the St Catherine’s Disability Lead and Co-ordinator, Cressida Chappell, or take a look at the Disability Advisory Service website for further information.

 The College Nurse is the initial contact in cases of minor illness or accidents.
-Clinic times are listed below.
-The Nurse can be found in Room 1 of Staircase 1 and can be contacted via email: firstname.lastname@example.org or Tel: 01865 271719
+The Nurse can be contacted via email: firstname.lastname@example.org or Tel: 01865 271719